 Increased Ownership and Control of Content and Valuable Intellectual Property (IP).
-The Company's wholly-owned or majority-controlled library includes more than 6,000 episodes and 1,300 films, as well as more than 20,000 episodes of highly localized unscripted lifestyle content from our AMC Networks International business.
-In addition, we have storied titles and brands known to a global audience, such as The Walking Dead, the Anne Rice catalog and the Agatha Christie library.

-We are very focused on increasing production of our proprietary content and leveraging our library of titles in order to enrich the content mix on our targeted streaming platforms.
-As our current content licensing deals with third parties expire, hundreds of hours of our popular and acclaimed shows and films will become available to be an exclusive part of our owned and controlled library, including critically acclaimed hits Halt and Catch Fire, Turn, and Rectify, as well as all 11 seasons of The Walking Dead to be discovered and rediscovered by fans, driving growth and value across our portfolio.
+AMC Networks' wholly-owned or majority-controlled library includes more than 6,000 episodes and 1,300 films, as well as more than 20,000 episodes of highly localized unscripted lifestyle content from our AMC Networks International business.
+In addition, we have storied titles and brands known to a global audience, such as The Walking Dead and the Anne Rice catalog, and we own a majority interest in the Agatha Christie library.
+By leveraging our library of titles and original content, we are able to enrich the content mix across all of our linear and streaming platforms.
+As some current content licensing deals with third parties expire, hundreds of hours of our popular and acclaimed shows and films will become an exclusive part of our owned and controlled library which we can then utilize across our various services or re-license to third parties, including critically acclaimed hit series, such as Halt and Catch Fire, Turn, and Rectify, as well as all 11 seasons of The Walking Dead, to be discovered and rediscovered by viewers and subscribers, driving growth and value across our portfolio.